What are predatory journals?

 - Check if the open access journal is registered in the Directory of Open Access Journals (DOAJ).
 This is a strongly regulated list.
 If it is registered on DOJA, the journal is likely to be trustworthy.
 An alternative ‘whitelist’ of open access journals is Quality Open Access Market (QOAM).

 - Check if the journal is indexed in major bibliographic databases, like Scopus or Web of Science.
 If a journal is indexed there, it is trustworthy.
+This can be checked by looking up the journal in Ulrichsweb.

 - If the publisher provides the Journal Impact Factor, try to verify it.
 You can look up Journal Impact Factors on the Reports website.